NCBI-Hackathons/Computational_Medicine_1/RNAseq/README.md

 ## Pipeline overview

 The pipeline is divided into two parts: 1) genotype phasing and imputation, and 2) RNA-Seq analysis.

+### Phasing and imputation

-The first part of the pipeline is quite complex; to make this project tractable for a two-day hackathon, we focus on the second part of the pipelihne and assume we have available finished VCFs from all trio members.
+This part of the pipeline is quite complex and time-consuming.
+To make this project tractable for a two-day hackathon, we utilize the [1000 Genomes Phase 3 Release VCFs](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).

+Parental origin of alleles in heterozygous SNVs are assigned using the [custom R script from Jadhav et al.](https://github.com/SharpLabMSSM/PofOAssignment).

+This part of the pipeline can be improved using [WhatsHap](https://whatshap.readthedocs.io/en/latest/) read-backed phasing and/or [phASER](https://github.com/secastel/phaser) for long-range variant phasing from the RNA-Seq data.

 ### RNA-Seq analysis pipeline steps